How can I minimize heartbeat alerts for offline environments in an AWS Elastic Beanstalk environment?

 - Create a new policy or edit an existing one.

-- Change the Hearbeat Interval setting and/or the Number of Heartbeats that can be missed before an alert is raised setting to numbers that take into account the number of hours your Elastic Beanstalk environment will be offline.
+- Change one or both of the Heartbeat Interval and Number of Heartbeats that can be missed before an alert is raised setting to numbers that take into account the number of hours your Elastic Beanstalk environment will be offline.

 For example, if you know that a server will be offline for 12 hours a day and the Heartbeat Interval is set at 10 minutes, you could change the Number of Heartbeats that can be missed before an alert is raised setting to unlimited to never get an alert or you could increase the Heartbeat Interval to something greater than 10 to get fewer alerts.